jcheungcodes/Calculator/README.md

-A simple calculator made using HTML, CSS and JavaScript.!
+A simple calculator made using HTML, CSS and JavaScript.
-Link to live page --> https://jcheungcodes.github.io/Calculator/